-(1) Each person listed beneficially owns less than 1% of Diageo's ordinary shares.
-Ordinary shares held by Directors have the same voting rights as all other ordinary shares.
-(2) Any change in shareholding between the end of the financial year on 30 June 2023 and the last practicable date before publication of this report, being 26 July 2023, is outlined in the table above.

-- price for period ending 30 June 2023 of £35.11. - (4) In addition to the number of shares reported in the table above, Ivan Menezes' estate holds 169,040 vested but unexercised share options. - (5) Lavanya Chandrashekar's 2022 Deferred Bonus Plan Shares (1,698 ADRs) are included in the total share interests shown above - the table are stated as ordinary share equivalents. - (8) Debra Crew joined Diageo in 2020 and her first tranche of Diageo share awards will vest in September 2023.
+- (1) Each person listed beneficially owns less than 1% of Diageo's ordinary shares.
+Ordinary shares held by Directors have the same voting rights as all other ordinary shares. - (2) Any change in shareholding between the end of the financial year on 30 June 2023 and the last practicable date before publication of this report, being 26 July 2023, is outlined in the table above. - (3) Both the shareholding requirement and shareholding at 26 July 2023 are expressed as a percentage of base salary on 30 June 2023 and calculated using a three-month average share price for period ending 30 June 2023 of £35.11. - (4) In addition to the number of shares reported in the table above, Ivan Menezes' estate holds 169,040 vested but unexercised share options. - (5) Lavanya Chandrashekar's 2022 Deferred Bonus Plan Shares (1,698 ADRs) are included in the total share interests shown above. - (6) In addition to the number of shares reported in the table above, Lavanya Chandrashekar holds 19,584 vested but unexercised share options. - (7) Javier Ferrán, Ivan Menezes, Debra Crew, Lavanya Chandrashekar and Susan Kilsby have share interests in ADRs (one ADR is equivalent to four ordinary shares).
+The share interests in the table are stated as ordinary share equivalents. - (8) Debra Crew joined Diageo in 2020 and her first tranche of Diageo share awards will vest in September 2023.